King–Byng affair: Customs scandal

 A few months later, one of King's appointees in the Department of Customs and Excise was revealed to have taken bribes, after which the Conservatives alleged that the corruption extended to the highest levels of government, including the prime minister.
 King had already replaced the Minister of Customs and Excise, Jacques Bureau, with Georges Henri Boivin, but recommended that Byng appoint Bureau to the Senate.
 This alienated Progressive members who were already distancing themselves from the government because of its failure to transfer control of Alberta's natural resources from the federal government to the province.

 The Progressive Party's support was temporarily retained by the formation of a special committee to investigate the corruption in the customs department.
-Its report, which was presented to the House of Commons, acknowledged that there was widespread fraud in the department but did not specifically criticise the government.
+Its report, which was presented to the House of Commons, acknowledged that there was widespread fraud in the department but did not specifically criticize the government.
 A Conservative Member of Parliament, H. H. Stevens, proposed an amendment to the report which would effectively censure the government and compel it to resign.
 However, Labour MP J. S. Woodsworth proposed amending Stevens' amendment to remove the censure of the government and set up a Royal Commission to investigate the customs department further.
 The motion was defeated, despite the full support of the government.
 A Progressive MP, W. R. Fansher, then proposed that a Royal Commission be combined with the original motion of censure.
 The Speaker of the House ruled the motion out of order, but, on division, the members over-ruled the speaker and the Cabinet was defeated again.
 After a motion that the House adjourn, put forward by a Progressive member at King's behest, was subsequently also voted down, King announced that he would accept Fansher's amendment and secured an adjournment.